You are here :

 The three winners were:

-and their plaques will be unveiled throughout 2015.
+and their plaques were unveiled in 2015.
 See photographs and information about our recent unveilings.

 Founder of ‘The Home for Lost and Starving Dogs’ (later becoming ‘Battersea Cats and Dogs Home’)